Alena Schillerová: Controversy

-The Czech government's official website states that she speaks English, German and Russian.
+The Czech government's official website states that Schillerová speaks English, German and Russian.
 However, her proficiency in English came under scrutiny in 2020 after a series of reports by Czech news outlets questioning it.
-Further concerns were raised by the minister's refusal to conduct interviews in English and her reported lack of participation in EU meetings conducted in English.
+Further concerns were raised by the minister's refusal to conduct interviews in English and her reported lack of participation in EU meetings conducted in the language.